agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

             // Configure OAuth2 access token for authorization: OAuth2
             config.AccessToken = "YOUR_ACCESS_TOKEN";

-            var apiInstance = new GroupsApi(config);
+            var apiInstance = new GroupExternalsApi(config);
-            var id = "id_example";  // string | The identifier of the Group record.
+            var id = "id_example";  // string | The identifier of the GroupExternal record.
 The parameter is part of the url address and some special characters are forbidden.
 You can extract any string to a base64 string.
 E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var name = "name_example";  // string? | The name of the database field.
 If empty, the entity `Id` field is used.
 Example:  ``` Id ``` (optional) var fields = "fields_example";  // string? | Specify the fields you want to retrieve in the fields parameter and use the GET method of the resource.
 The list of database column attributes.
 If list is empty or &quot;*&quot; then all of fields will be returned.
 This method converts a string list to a string with a comma separator.
 Example:  ``` Id, User_Id, Group_Id ``` (optional) var filters = "filters_example";  // string? | In the List methods, filtering of resources can be performed using filter parameters.
 You can also use parent tables as a search filter.
 For example, the `Employee` table has a `DepartmentId` field, so you can search for a department name using the `DepartmentId.Name` field name.
 All fields in the parent table are available.
 The name of the entity field.
 Example: `Name` or relation field `OwnerId.Name`  Please refer to the corresponding method&#39;s documentation for the complete list of supported filter parameters by record.
 The operator must be a standard comparison operator =, &lt;&gt;, &gt;, &gt;=, &lt;, &lt;=, In, Like, NotIn  You can add multiple values separated by comma when using the `In`, `NotIn` operators.
 Example of text field; `USA; FIN; ARE` Example of numeric field; `1, 2, 3`  Example of filters: ```sql Filters=(DepartmentId.Name = My Department) AND (DepartmentId.CreatedOn = 2021-01-01)  Filters=(DepartmentId.Name = My Department 1) OR (DepartmentId.ExternalId In DE001;DE002)  Filters=ExternalId In S100;S101;S120;100  Filters=Id = 100  ```  (optional)